bsplawski/bitparaiso/README.md

 # bit paraiso
-#### Source HTML for a fledgling digital garden and newsletter, focused on philosophy, tech, the arts, and other personal interests.🍃
+#### Source HTML for a fledgling digital garden and newsletter, focused on music and other personal interests.🍃